AWI-ESM/documentation_AWI-CM3/source/paleo.rst

 This catches people out.
 The mask is taken from the ocean model grid when one is configured, because for a coupled run the FESOM2 mesh defines where the ocean is.
 The reconstruction ``*_LSM_*.nc`` is only used when there is no ocean mesh, i.e. in AMIP mode.

-So for a coupled paleo run you need a FESOM2 mesh built for that time slice.
+So for a coupled paleo run you need a FESOM2 mesh built for that time slice, and it has to exist before the tool runs.
 Pointing a coupled configuration at a modern mesh gives you modern geography no matter what the reconstruction says.
 If you have no paleo mesh yet, an AMIP setup is the way to get the atmosphere side moving.
+See :ref:`ocean_mesh_first` for what building one involves.

 If the mesh has ice shelf cavities, set ``ocean.has_ice_cavities`` in the tool config.
 It has no default and the tool will not start without it.
 With it on, the ocean boundary is built from the coastal and calving front edges and the cavity nodes come out as land, so the atmosphere sees an ice shelf rather than open water.
 The tool reports ``Cavity nodes:`` with the count, which is the quickest confirmation that it read the mask you meant.